JohnnyJohnAndTheFunkyBunch/imgbox/README.md

 * Press Broken to write a message to why the task is invalid
 * You can click on an image on "Up Next" to change image to work on
 * You can sort by urgency or creation date
+* The left corner of the thumbnail represets the Urgency level

 ## Features to implement
 * Color code the bounding boxes depending on the object